yashbhargava1992/bayesian_ns/README.md

 and so on

-The function f2_sin assumes a form of the signal (either GNH3/ALF2) which can be switched by commenting/uncommenting the required lines
+The function f2_sin assumes a form of the signal (either GNH3/ALF2)

+Note:

+1)If the sampling is done at dimensions fewer than 5, then the parameters which are known must be changed in the definition of the function.

+For e.g. If the assumed signal is of GNH3, and the sampling is done only over freq and tau, then rest of the parameters should be manually forced to GNH3 values.
+This can be done in the file "my_function.py" by editing the line which looks like this

+freq,tau,gamma,xi,amp,beta=2.42e3,0.01,-3467,2e4,0.5,0			# alf2

+The correct values corresponding to the model can be filled here.

+2) If the expected amplitude is incorrectly filled then the simulation may give larger error bars

+For e.g. If the expected amplitude is 0.1 of the noise standard deviation and the value assumed by the function (as shown in previous point) is 0.5 then the posterior may not converge to the seed values of freq and tau